 A former teacher, Jillian joined AltSchool in 2014 as a founding member of the Admissions team.
 Jillian’s passion for connecting with people and building relationships has afforded her the opportunity to work closely with hundreds of prospective families during their school search.
 As Head of Enrollment, she currently leads the recruitment, evaluation, and selection process for AltSchool’s California lab schools.

 Prior to AltSchool, Jillian held key operations roles at several early-stage technology startups in San Francisco and Toronto.
 She holds a B.A. in communication from the University of Southern California and an M.S. in media and communications from the London School of Economics and Political Science.

 Before joining AltSchool, Anne was the Director and driving force behind the development of the French Institute Alliance Française (FIAF) preschool and youth programs for four years.
 In addition to FIAF, she taught French at the Education Française à New York (EFNY) and the Garden House School.

 After graduating from college in France, Anne began her career in business, earning an MBA in international management from the University of Dallas.
 She held marketing and sales management positions in the pharmaceutical and cosmetic industries before deciding to follow her passion in education.

 Sumeet joined AltSchool in 2013 as part of the Admissions team.
 Her work admitting students to AltSchool has been instrumental in her current role helping students and parents navigate the complex high school application process.
-Prior to working at AltSchool, Sumeet gained nearly a decade of classroom teaching experience, primarily as a high school and middle school science educator.
-She also gained experience at a technology startup working at Sidecar (a former competitor to Uber and Lyft), where she was first exposed to the transformative effect that technology could have within a static institution.
+Prior to working at AltSchool, Sumeet taught high school and middle school science for nearly a decade.
+Working at the startup Sidecar, she was inspired by the transformative effect that technology could have.
 She holds a B.A. in biology and an M.A. in science education from The University of Texas at Austin.